joephinderink/SharePortation-Protocol--SPP-/policy/README.md

         // other data specs per the "Requirement Data Specs" section ]
     },
-    // other MDS versions per the "Requriement MDS Version" section }
+    // other  SPP versions per the "Requriement  SPP Version" section }
 }
 ```